Google May 2026 Core Update

 The update launched during Google I/O week, alongside several significant platform changes: Google expanded AI Mode in Search, switched the underlying model powering AI Search features to Gemini 3.5 Flash, and rolled out what it described as the biggest redesign of the search box in over 25 years.

-That overlap creates a difficult measurement environment.
-Ranking shifts observed now may reflect the core update, the AI Mode expansion, changes to how Gemini 3.5 Flash surfaces results, or some combination of all three.
-Volatility trackers will likely show elevated movement, but attributing it cleanly to the core update is not possible while the rollout is live and the platform changes settle.
+That overlap complicates attribution.
+Ranking shifts during the rollout may reflect the core update, the AI Mode expansion, changes to how Gemini 3.5 Flash surfaces results, or some combination of all three.

 What Google has said